fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 ### Patch releases

 A patch release is required when a critical bug is found.
-Critical bugs are defined [here](fleetdm.com/handbook/quality#critical-bugs).
+Critical bugs are defined in [our handbook](fleetdm.com/handbook/quality#critical-bugs).

 #### Process